Ategon/Lemmy-Score-Bot/README.md

 # Lemmy Score Bot
-A lemmy bot that detects when posts reach an upvote total
+A lemmy bot that detects when posts reach an upvote total and then responds with a reply

 ## Setup
 1. Clone the repository